denimgroup/threadfix-examples/eslint_converter/README.md

-# Convert ESLintJSON Exports for Upload to ThreadFix
+# Convert ESLint JSON Exports for Upload to ThreadFix

 This repository contains a simple Python utility to convert JSON output exported from ESLint into the .threadfix format